 To put this into perspective, three separate studies say the same thing.
 It is 5-10x more expensive to acquire a new customer than it is to retain an existing one.
 Even further still, the cost of bringing a new customer to the same level of profitability as the lost one is up to 16x more expensive.

 As you look at your plans for marketing spend right now, I urge you to reconsider what you choose to spend your money on for new business.
 Word-of-mouth is the engine that drives your business, but customer retention marketing is the fuel that makes the engine go.
 You’ll build a loyal customer base for more referrals, increase your customer lifetime value, and reduce your acquisition costs.
-So please, take the time to invest in your existing clients and customers in 2014.
+So please, take the time to invest in your existing clients and customers.
 Or better yet, we’ll do it for you.